 Rainbow Fish Watercolor

-This is a great activity to pair with the reading of Rainbow Fish Big Book
+This is a great activity to pair with the reading of The Rainbow Fish

 This is an easy fun craft to make as a culminating activity.
 The materials are simple